 Top 16 Foods Containing Probiotics

-Always remember to read the label and pick products that don’t contain artificial additives and preservatives.
+When buying foods with probiotics, always remember to read the label and pick products that don’t contain artificial additives and preservatives.
 Make sure the ingredients are organic and unpasteurized, as high temperature used for pasteurization kills probiotic cultures.

 The process of fermentation breaks down the cell walls of cabbage letting it release 200 more vitamin C than raw cabbage.
 If you’re into Asian food, you can also try Kimchi, a Korean, spicy and chunkier version of Sauerkraut.